-Besides retaining your watch’s brilliance, cleaning your Rolex is important to prevent the buildup of dirt as that could lead to significant damage to your watch.
+Besides retaining your watch’s brilliance, cleaning your Rolex is important to prevent the buildup of dirt.
+This is because it could lead to significant damage to your watch.
 So, although Rolex watches are some of the highest quality watches money can buy, you must keep them clean to fully enjoy all that they have to offer.

-In this guide, we offer you a step-by-step guide on how to clean a Rolex.
+Hence, in this article, we offer you a step-by-step guide on how to clean a Rolex.
 It does not take too much time and in 15 minutes, you can get your watch looking good as new.

 You invested so much in your Rolex watch because you wanted to use it, right?
 So, use it.
-And it’s not just about you enjoying your watch, it is also important for the sake of your watch — to keep it running.
+And it is not just about you enjoying your watch, it is also important for the sake of your watch — to keep it running.

 For example, if you have a Rolex Perpetual.
-The movement motions of this watch are maintained by subtle movements similar to what your wrist makes when it’s wearing the watch.
+The movement of this watch is maintained by subtle movements similar to what your wrist makes when it’s wearing the watch.

 So, if you don’t want to keep winding the watch, you’d have to wear the watch, at least, once every 48 hours.
 Or rock the watch gently once every 48 hours.

-If, on the other hand, you leave your watch to sit and just “die,” a lot of things can go wrong.
+If, on the other hand, you leave your watch to sit and just run out of power, a lot of things can go wrong.
 Lubricants can harden which will lead to friction which will eventually cause damage when the watch eventually enters into motion again.